mokojm/Townscaper-PlantColor/README.md

 3. Download the mod (latest release) by clicking [here](https://github.com/mokojm/Townscaper-PlantColor/releases/download/v0.8.0/PlantsColor.zip)

-4. Extract all the files from "BirdMod.zip" into your games Mods folder.
+4. Extract all the files from "PlantsColor.zip" into your games Mods folder.
 	!
 WARNING !
 If you had already "ModUI.dll" copied it will replace the original one.

 5. Start the game !